m0xsec/dailybytes/content/posts/arch/index.md

 ```

 We will also want to create our user account.
-I am adding the user to the `wheel` group, as in a moment we will be granting this user group access to use the `sudo` command for privledge escalation.
+I am adding the user to the `wheel` group, as in a moment we will be granting this user group access to use the `sudo` command for privilege escalation.
 Also, when setting the password, again I say, consider your threat model :3
 ```
 $ useradd -mG wheel <username>
 $ passed <username>